petrican/shapes-redux/README.md

 ## Enjoy!

-Note: If you want to build for prod you'll need to run 'npm build'
+Note: If you want to build for prod you'll need to run 'npm run build'